-21 In order to provide live content as On-Demand in the above scenario, the following is recommended:

-- The same Segments as generated for the live (i.e. MPD@type is set to dynamic) distribution are reused also for static distribution. (i.e. MPD@type is set to static). - Typically, the Segments also will have the same URL in order to exploit caching advantages. - An MPD should be generated latest at the end of the live session, but also may be created during an ongoing live session to document a certain window of the program that is offered for On-Demand. - A new MPD is generated that should contain the following information - o The MPD@type is set to static. - The MPD@availabilityStartTime may be set to any timeshould be removed or be maintained from the live MPD since all resources referenced in the past, MPD are available.
-If the MPD@availabilityStartTime is maintained for example the timea portion of the original "live" MPD may reused. - As profile, the simple live profile may be used - The attributes @timeShiftBufferDepth and @minimumUpdatePeriod are not present (in contrast to the live MPD) and a @mediaPresentationDuration attribute is added.
+- 21 In order to provide live content as On-Demand in the above scenario, the following is 22 recommended: - The same Segments as generated for the live (i.e. MPD@type is set to dynamic) distribution are reused also for static distribution (i.e. MPD@type is set to static). - 25 Typically, the Segments also will have the same URL in order to exploit caching 26 advantages. - 27 An MPD should be generated latest at the end of the live session, but also may be created during an ongoing live session to document a certain window of the program that 28 29 is offered for On-Demand. - A new MPD is generated that should contain the following information - The MPD@type is set to static. - The MPD@availabilityStartTime should be removed or be maintained from the live MPD since all resources referenced in the MPD are available.
+If the MPD@availabilityStartTime is maintained for a portion of the live program that is offered in the static MPD the Period@start value (including the presentation time offset and the start number) and the presentation duration shall be set accordingly.
+The relationship to the wall-clock time should be maintained by offsetting the Period@start without changing the